About Us

 MAST aims to provide a supportive and caring service to those who have been bereaved or injured physically or psychologically by the last 50 years of republican terrorism.

-• Regular Group Meetings such as the Ladies Wednesday Group where all ladies in MAST are welcome to join together weekly for a coffee and The Harbour Lunch Group is for all members over 65 and meets monthly for a hot meal, both meetings offer an opportunity to learn new skills, join in friendship for mutual support or to alleviate loneliness.
+Regular Group Meetings such as the Ladies Wednesday Group where all MAST ladies are welcome to join together weekly for a coffee and craft.
+The Harbour Lunch Group is for all members over 65 and it meets monthly for a hot meal.
+Both meetings offer an opportunity to learn new skills, join in friendship for mutual support and alleviate loneliness.

 ©Copyright.
 All rights reserved.